-Collins was a long-standing Communist Party member in Llanelli, South Wales, from at least the 1930s.
+Collins was a long-standing Communist Party member in Llanelli, South Wales.
 A tinplate worker, such was the intensity of the depression, especially victimisation of militants, that at one point during the depression he was the only employed industrial worker on South Wales District Committee of the Communist Party.

 The tinplate workers of South Wales had a very honourable and radical tradition dating back to 1870, when the great Lewys Afan founded the first Tinplate Workers Union in the world, John Hopkin, Swansea’s first labour movement councillor in 1890 was also a tinplate worker, who edited the weekly Tinplate Workers Union journal “Industrial world”.